Quick Legal Facts

 97-37-19.
 Threatening exhibition of weapons

-No knives are generally forbidden in Mississippi.
+No knife types are generally forbidden in Mississippi.
 It is unlawful for parents to knowingly allow minor children to possess or carry a Bowie knife, butcher knife, switchblade knife, or dirk; or for anyone to provide such a knife to a minor or intoxicated person.
 It is unlawful for a convicted felon to possess a bowie knife, butcher knife, switchblade knife, or dirk.
+It is unlawful to bring any such knife onto “educational property.”

 See discussion below.